craig-br/lightspeed-demos/README.md

 * Feel free to ask questions and provide feedback in the Ansible Lightspeed Matrix Room.

-## Test the examples prior to performing a demo
+## Test demo examples before doing a demo

-The Ansible Lightspeed with IBM Watson Code Assistant model continues to improve and evolve with each release.
+The IBM Watson Code Assistant model continues to improve and evolve with each release.

 This can result in generated suggestions that differ from the examples provided.